jupyterlab/lumino/docs/source/migration.md

 ### Consider `yield*` usage carefully

-If you have a method or function that returns an `Iterable` or `IterableIterator`, you might simply return values using the `yield` keyword.
+If you have a method or function that returns an iterator, you might simply return values using the `yield` keyword.
 If you are returning the contents of another iterable, you can use `yield*`.
-However, if your logic depends on some predicate, remember that the predicate is check _when you iterate_ if you use `yield*`.
+However, if your logic depends on some predicate, remember that the predicate is checked _when you iterate_ if you use `yield*`.
 For example, consider the following:

 ```typescript
 const source = [1, 2, 3, 4, 5];